 Dariers disease is an autosomal dominant disorder.
 Darier’s disease is first described by dermatologist Ferdinand-Jean Dairer.
 Dark crusty patches, sometimes containing pus, is the characteristic appearance of skin in darier’s disease.
-Skin condition aggravates during high humidity, stress and wearing tight fitting clothes.
+It most commonly affects the chest, neck, back, ears, forehead, and groin, but may involve other body areas.
+Skin condition aggravates during high humidity, stress and wearing tight-fitting clothes.
 Vertical striation in fingernails and fragile nails are diagnostic features of darier’s disease.
-Rashes in darier’s disease have a distinct odour.
+Rashes in darier’s disease have a distinct odor.
 Intraoral papule can be found, palms and soles may become thick.
 Darier’s disease is not a contagious disease.

 Commonly affected parts of the body are scalp, forehead, behind the ears, arms, elbows, back, chest and knee.
 Mucous membranes also get involved.

 Darier’s disease affects both males and females.

 Darier’s disease commonly starts from 6-20 years of age.
-However, a patient of age 4 and up to 70 years are also seen affected with the disease.
+However, a patient of age 4 and up to 70 years are also seen affected by the disease.

 Mortality/morbidity of Darier’s Disease

 However, the patient with darier’s disease has a life expectancy as that of the general population.

-The cause of development of Darier’s disease is a mutation in the gene that codes for enzyme SERCA2 (sarcoendoplasmic’s reticulum CA2+-ATP ase).
-The gene ATP2A2 is localised in chromosome 12 and controls the synthesis of the SARCA2 enzyme.
+The cause of development of Dariers disease is a mutation in the gene that codes for enzyme SERCA2 (sarcoendoplasmic’s reticulum CA2+-ATPase).
+The gene ATP2A2 is localized in chromosome 12 and controls the synthesis of the SARCA2 enzyme.
 This enzyme pumps calcium across the cell membrane.
-If one of the two genes ATP2A2 is affected, the normal functionality in skin cells is not maintained, there is impaired passage of calcium in skin cells resulting in the development of horny cells prematurely before they reach the surface of the skin.
+If one of the two genes ATP2A2 is affected, the normal functionality in skin cells is not maintained, there is the impaired passage of calcium in skin cells resulting in the development of horny cells prematurely before they reach the surface of the skin.

 Investigations for Darier’s Disease

 Skin biopsy shows degenerated cells in the epidermis and increased keratinization.

 • Treatment aims at relieving the symptoms.

 • Softening creams are used to counteract the thickening of the horny layer.

 • Surgery may be required in case of obstruction of salivary glands.

 • In the case of skin infection, antibacterial treatment is required.
 In herpes virus infection antiviral agents are used.

 • Avoid exposure to direct sunlight.